twitwi/remarkable-tools/README.md

 The following tools are proposed:
 - a way to have a liveview of a page without using the cloud, by directly connecting to the tablet via SSH,
-- later? a way to get an annotated PDF from the remarkable, without the cloud (and/or with it, see "[rmapi]" to access the cloud).
+- a way to get an annotated PDF from the remarkable, without the cloud (and/or with it, see "[rmapi]" to access the cloud).

 # Live view